wuxxin/infra-shared/README.md

     docker build -t provision-client:latest $(pwd)

 # call provision shell(defaults to /usr/bin/bash interactive shell)
-# defaults to podman, but can be overriden with DOCKER_CMD=executable
+# defaults to podman, but can be overriden with CONTAINER_CMD=executable
-DOCKER_CMD=docker infra/scripts/provision_shell.sh
+CONTAINER_CMD=docker infra/scripts/provision_shell.sh
 # use exit to return to base shell
 ```